Skip to main content

 Unemployment

-Non Nordic citizens with a temporary work permit in the Faroe Islands are not entitled to unemployment benefits from the Faroese Unemployment Scheme.
+Non-Nordic citizens with a temporary work permit are not entitled to unemployment benefits from the Faroese Unemployment Fund.